RevadiSundaram/Namaste-React/Swiggy-App/readme.md

 # State variable
 - Whenever state variable update, react triggers a reconciliation cycle (re-renders the component) but only updating the state variable

+# React Router
+- BrowserRouter - creates list of path
+- What will happen on the specific route
+- npm install react-router-dom

+# Creating configuration
+`const appRouter = createBrowserRouter([
+    {
+        path: "/",
+        element: <AppLayout />,
+        errorElement: <Error />
+    }
+`
+- Similarly for each routes such as Contact us or About page
+- There are so many routers available on react-router for different functionality
+- BrowserRouter is a recommended way

+# Error in Routing
+- Create a separate component for error
+- Create a useRouterError Hook for Errors

+`const err = useRouteError();
+<h3>{err.status} {err.statusText}</h3>`

+# Passing Configuration
+root.render(<RouterProvider router={appRouter} />);

+# Children Routes
+- To make Header stay intact in all the pages, we need to create children routes `children: [
+            {
+                path: "/",
+                element: <Body />,
+            },
+            {
+                path: "/about",
+                element: <About />,
+            },
+            {
+                path: "/contact",
+                element: <Contact />,
+            }
+        ],`

+# Outlet
+- Outlet will be filled with children according to the path
+- Outlet will be replaced by the components according to the path

+# Link to page
+- In React, when routing to a page dont use anchor tag
+- Use Link - a superpower
+- Why not to use anchor tag?
+- It will reload the page every time it routes
+- But Link will not reload the page
+- Link just refreshes the component
+`<Link to="/about">About</Link></li>'

+# Single Page Application (SPA)
+- Browser will not reload the page
+- For navigation also, it will just refresh the page
+- we will not have different html for each page

+# Types of Routing in Web Application
+- Client Side Routing

+- Server Side Routing
+You make network call, and the html page is coming from server